 We are learning the process of reproducing staghorn coral to increase the genetic diversity of this species and to ultimately create more resilient coral reefs.
 When coral spawns (once a year in August), The Florida Aquarium’s group of experienced scientific divers collects coral sperm and eggs (spawn) from the Coral Restoration Foundation’s underwater offshore nursery in the Florida Keys.
 The Association of Zoos and Aquariums and other coral conservation partners assist in this complex event.
 To date, we have learned how to collect eggs and sperm and, in our labs, create embryos that develop into free-swimming larvae.

-Many larvae are released back into the sea; the rest we settle in aquatic systems which are designed to help them grow into new colonies.
+Many larvae are released back into the sea; the rest we settle in aquatic systems that are designed to help them grow into new colonies.
 The first and longest-living sexually reproduced staghorn colony under managed care began to grow in 2014 at our Aquarium.
 Our urgent mission is to replicate and ramp up this process.

 We are building coral arks at our Center for Conservation at Apollo Beach.
 These living labs are where we grow critical species such as staghorn and pillar coral, as well as the long-spined urchin, which are all very important to create and maintain healthy reef ecosystems.
 Also, here we study the diseases affecting wild coral populations through samples of coral we have rescued.